nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Filtering list with specified language : `language`

-Filter the list of flash cards by the specified language.
+Filters the list of flash cards by the specified language.
 All the flash cards whose word or translation is in the specified language will be displayed.
 * The search is case-insensitive. e.g `french` will match `French`

 [Command Format](#commands): `language [<SPECIFIED_LANGUAGE>]`